KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 In this lab, you used **Cisco Workflows** inside the Meraki Dashboard to automate the creation of a wireless SSID.

-You completed the following tasks:
+You completed the following tasks

     -Prepared a Meraki Dashboard API key